bal-sm/repo-for-learning/systems/programming/html_javascript_alpine/alpine_docs/start-here/README.md

       - `this.[property]`
       - instead of simply `[property]`.

-Because Alpine is a "reactive" framework.
-Any time the value of `this.search` changes, parts of the template that use `filteredItems` will automatically be updated.
+- Because Alpine is a "reactive" framework.
+  - Any time the value of `this.search` changes,
+    - parts of the template that use `filteredItems`
+      - will automatically be updated.
+  - > wow.

 ...